protocol/launchpad/docs/ipfs/data-transfer.md

 description: The Data Exchange Algorithm of IPFS
 ---

+#IPFS Data
+IPFS differs greatly in the way that it stores, shares, and retrieves files.
+Instead of havign clients rely on servers, IPFS allows peers to connect & search one another in an efficient way to exchange that data directly.

+### HTTP vs. IPFS

 ## Bitswap
 _See the full set of resources [on the ResNetLab Tutorials page](https://research.protocol.ai/tutorials/resnetlab-on-tour)_